 - Pain in chest

-- Bluish discoloration of lips, finger, skin (due to low concentration of oxygen)
+- Bluish discoloration of lips, fingers, skin (due to low concentration of oxygen)

 - Muscular Ache